open/close all folders

 - A major point of criticism for The Godzilla Power Hour was that Godzilla's size varied greatly within scenes, such that Godzilla could carry the entire ship with two hands while a human character can just barely fit in his palm in a later shot.

-- The Roland Emmerich / Dean Devlin 1998 Godzilla, as Roger Ebert and other critics noted, constantly changed size within the film as well.
+- In the Roland Emmerich / Dean Devlin 1998 Godzilla, as Roger Ebert and other critics noted, Zilla constantly changes size within the film as well.

-- In the 1970s' Dino de Laurentis remake, Kong's size varies quite dramatically from scene to scene, most likely for the same reason.
+- In the 1976 remake, Kong's size varies quite dramatically from scene to scene, most likely for the same reason.
 It has been said that "King Kong is as BIG as he needs to be."

 - In the original, he also gets bigger when he arrives in New York.
 So it's not so much "everything is bigger in America" as "America makes everything bigger"?

-- Avoiding this was a major concern of the Transformers film series, not only regarding the established height of these giant robots but regarding how they transform from their alternate mode into those giant robots.
+- Avoiding this was a major concern of the Transformers Film Series, not only regarding the established height of these giant robots but regarding how they transform from their alternate mode into those giant robots.
 They had to fit inside their vehicle.
-Realistically Optimus Prime's original cap-over semi-truck design would have resulted in a relatively small robot mode, and so made him a long nose semi.
+Realistically Optimus Prime's original cab-over design would have resulted in a relatively small robot mode, and so they made him a full tractor rig in order to give him enough mass.
 Same thing with Bumblebee's change from a VW Beetle into a Camaro.
 They also had to play with Starscream's transformation scheme so that he didn't completely tower over every other robot, if it was similar to G1 Starscream he should have been upwards of 60 feet (18 m) tall.
-Still, there were some intentional shifts in scale, mostly in regards to being a visual cheat: Optimus was able to hold Sam and Mikaela in one hand and later pinched a pair of glasses between his fingers—the glasses would be over a foot (30 cm) long in comparison.
+Still, there were some intentional shifts in scale, mostly in regards to being a visual cheat: Optimus was able to hold Sam and Mikaela in one hand and later pinched a pair of glasses between his fingers — the glasses would be over a foot (30 cm) long in comparison.

 - Every Star Trek series is guilty of this, as are most if not all of the films.
 Ex Astris Scientia has frighteningly exhaustive articles about some of the most variably-sized spacecrafts in the franchise.